python-visualization/folium/README.md

 Docs
 ----

 Working on it.
-Docstrings are complete, and see examples folder for working examples.
+Docstrings are complete (probably too complete), and see examples folder for working examples.